Gaining Knowledge of and Protecting Against Zero-Day Vulnerabilities

 IOCs play a critical role in cybersecurity for several reasons:

-• Early Detection: IOCs serve as early warning signs that an intrusion or compromise may have occurred.
+• Early Detection: IOCs serve as early warning signs with intrusion detection system, that an intrusion or compromise may have occurred.
 Detecting IOCs promptly allows organizations to respond swiftly, minimizing potential damage.

 • Threat Hunting: Security professionals proactively search for IOCs to uncover hidden threats or vulnerabilities before they cause damage.
 This practice, known as threat hunting, helps organizations stay one step ahead of cyber adversaries.